DMaterne/obsidian_account_manager/README.md

 Disclaimer
 This plugin is designed for campaign management and spoiler reduction in Obsidian.
 It is not a security product and provides no encryption or strong protection against direct file access.

+I am not in any need of money by if you appreciate my work, my 17 year old car is happy about any repair money: buymeacoffee.com/DMaterne